msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 For example, if you have divided your infrastructure into separate projects, you can retrieve information from other Terraform projects using data sources.

 The information retrieved using data sources can be made available via providers.

-There is no requirement that the data being retrieved is managed by Terraform.

 <details>